 Even if everyone within your organization has improved their time management skills, it’s all for naught if they’re always stressed and exhausted.
 Encourage everyone to take frequent breaks throughout the day and using their vacation days.
 Also, don’t contact your team members during their off-hours.

-Remember, you must establish time-off schedules so that your employees can stay refreshed.
+Remember, you must establish time-off schedules so that your employees can stay refreshed .
 What’s more, you also need to set an example yourself.
-Stop eating through lunch, go on a vacation, create a spontaneous holiday, and remind employees of the benefits of taking a breather from work.
+Work life balance is a company culture piece.
+So stop eating through lunch, go on a vacation, create a spontaneous holiday, and remind employees of the benefits of taking a breather from work.